ikbalarslandev/hamampass/README.md

 - Check out the first source code release in this repository and test it.
 - ⭐ the repository to help us raise awareness.
+- Join the [Discord server](https://discord.com/invite/JaTangRns8) for any questions and getting to know to other community members.
 - Fix or create [issues](https://github.com/ikbalarslandev/hamampass/issues), that are needed for the first production release.

 ## Contributing